 Young salmon raised in freshwater hatcheries in Bingham and Machias are placed in cages or net pens in Machias, Cobscook, and Passamaquoddy bays, and as far south as Black Island off Mount Desert, where they grow to at least ten pounds over two to three years before being harvested.

 Wild sea-run Atlantic salmon in Maine rivers and coastal waters are endangered and all recreational fishing is prohibited.
-Fishing is allowed for landlocked salmon, a native freshwater form of Salmo salar native to a handful of Maine lakes and stocked in many other lakes, rivers, and streams.
+It is unlawful to angle, take, or possess any Atlantic salmon from all Maine waters.
+Fishing is allowed for landlocked salmon, a freshwater form of Salmo salar native to a handful of Maine lakes and stocked in many other lakes, rivers, and streams.
 Maine salmon farms are private businesses in waters leased from the state; there is no public access.

 Salmon is relatively higher in fat than other fish, but it is an excellent source of omega-3 fatty acids and Vitamin D. Salmon is low in mercury.
 Much of the information available about other contaminants in farm-raised salmon is based on practices in other parts of the world and thus does not necessarily apply in Maine, where vaccines and integrated pest management have reduced chemical use and where preventative, broad-scale use of antibiotics, pesticides, growth enhancers, etc. is illegal.
 All therapeutic agents are FDA-approved and must be prescribed by a veterinarian to treat a specific diagnosed condition or disease.
 Atlantic salmon raised in Maine are routinely tested by the FDA for chemical residues and contaminants, to date none have been found.